podNET-Hungary/PodNet.Blazor.TypedRoutes/README.md

 navigationManager.NavigateTo(Details.PageUri(id));
 ```

-This is why no additional ways are provided by this package for routing, but if you have a suggestion, don't hesitate to tell us in the discussions.
+This is why no additional ways are provided by this package for routing (like extensions for `NavigationManager` or a giant class containing all routes), but if you have a suggestion, don't hesitate to tell us in the discussions.

+This solution is also trim-friendly, as all types will define their own routes, and if you wish to refer to a route in a strongly typed way, you have to have a reference to the type.

 ## Limitations

 The .razor files are not *syntactically* or *semantically* analyzed in the same way the Razor Language Service does it.
 This mainly means that when defining a route in a .razor file, all lines of code that adhere to a specific regex pattern will be considered a match.
 Most limitations are derived from and are dependent on the [current limitation of the Roslyn source generators' architecture](https://github.com/dotnet/roslyn/issues/57239), where source generated code cannot depend on other source generated code.

 - If you comment out a `@page` directive with multiline comments, the route will still be generated for it if the directive is on its own line.
 You should consider removing the comment as a best practice for other reasons as well, for example as to not confuse build systems or code reviewers who only see line diffs in code comparison tools.
 - The `@attribute [Route]` directive to declare routes in .razor files is not supported.
 You can use any or all of the other approaches instead.
 If you wanted to define the templates in constants so that you can refer to them in `[Route]` attributes, it's worth considering to switch to the `@page` definition instead when using a .razor file, or just define the route in-place when using a class.
-This is because you'll get access to the page template constant values and the page URIs anyways when using this generator, so the only place you'll see the routes appear in your code is the declaration.
+This is because you'll get access to the page template constant values and the page URIs anyways when using this generator, so the only place you'll see the routes' magic string values appear in your code is the sole declaration.
+At least, preferably.

 Additional notes and known limitations:

-- This is a small project and testing it properly end-to-end would require an enterprise-grade setup and effort to match.
+- This is a small project ~~and testing it properly end-to-end would require an enterprise-grade setup and effort to match~~ (well, let's just say there is an enterprise grade setup in place now 😬).
 As such, you can try and use the package "as-is", but feel free to fork, contribute, help with features, report any bugs or just comment or request features.
 We hope you like it, and we do use it in production, but we take no responsibility or offer no guarantees for your usage of this package.
 - Lazy-loading support is untested.
 It works by default in most cases, but might not work in all cases out of the box.
 Specifically, lazy-loading assembly boundaries might result in the assembly containing the generated code be unavailable when referenced.
 You should try and avoid referencing code directly over lazy-loading assembly boundaries in general.
+If you have a specific request regarding this, we're listening.
-- The current formatting logic takes into account the type of the parameter: `string`s are escaped via `Uri.EscapeDataString` (as to prevent XSS), and `DateTime`s either get formatted as `yyyy-MM-dd` or `s` (`2008-06-15T21:15:07`) depending on whether their TimeOfDay is set or not.
-Also, `bool` gets formatted as either `true` or `false`, as this is more common to see on the open web.
-All other types (`decimal`, `double`, `float`, `guid`, `int`, `long`) simply get interpolated into the URI without modification, and thus, might depend on the current culture formatting.
+- The current formatting logic takes into account the type of the parameter: `string`s are escaped via `Uri.EscapeDataString` (as to prevent XSS; except for catch-alls, where you should take care yourself not to inject unsafe code into the parameter), and `DateTime`s either get formatted as `yyyy-MM-dd` or `s` (`2008-06-15T21:15:07`) depending on whether their TimeOfDay is set or not.
+Also, `bool` gets formatted as either `true` or `false`, as this is more common to see on the open web than `True` and `False` (hey, even the keywords are lowercased in C#, what is this, VB?).
+All other types (`decimal`, `double`, `float`, `guid`, `int`, `long`) simply get interpolated into the URI without modification, and thus, might depend on the current culture formatting, especially DateTime, which gets formatted with the culture-specific `s` format if the `Time` component is zero.
 Let us know if you need additional control over how the parameters are formatted in the constructed URI.
 - The generation works by generating static members for the component type itself.
 It would be possible (quite easy, in fact) to move all generated members instead into a singular generated class, or multiple classes that mirror the namespace structure of the original components by their namespaces.
 However, we consider it more staightforward and logically coherent to assign the routes to the component type itself - after all, the `[Route]` attribute is put onto the type metadata as well, and that is a natural place one would look for this kind of information.
 Also, if you can already "see" a component type in code because it's namespace is in scope, you can simply access its URI as well.
 However, if you would need a different structure for the generated code, let's discuss it.
 - Invalid routes (eg. multiple catch-all parameters, invalid constraints, malformed strings) are not handled and might or might not emit helper code.
+Usually if you have invalid routes, the Razor tooling will let you know.
 - The generated code declares a primary `PageUri` URI if there is at least one route found with no parameters (or only optional parameters).
 If there are multiple routes or the only route has required parameters, additional methods are generated for each of the routes.
 These follow the pattern `PageUri{n}`, where `{n}` is a natural number incrementing starting from 1.
-We couldn't figure out a straightforward way to name multiple methods accordingly unless they are numbered, and overloading wouldn't be work either as there could be collisions based on the parameters.
-The order of the generated memers are ordered, as follows: .razor files' `@page` directives first, in order they appear in source, then the partial component class' `[Route]` attributes, in order they appear in source.
+We couldn't figure out a straightforward way to name multiple methods accordingly unless they are numbered, and overloading wouldn't work either as there could be collisions based on the parameters.
+The order of the generated members are ordered, as follows:
+    1. .razor files' `@page` directives first, in order they appear in source,
+    2. then the partial component class' `[Route]` attributes, in order they appear in source.

   If there's only one route, then a property or method is declared named `PageUri` based on if it has parameters or not.
 - A convenient side effect of generating "onto" the existing class is that you can simply refer to the component's current routes by writing `@PageUri` in the current razor file, because the .razor file's context is the type's BuildRenderTree method, which can obviously access to surrounding type's static members.
-We advise however to consider prepending the component type's name when accessing static members, so as to avoid any ambiguity, like so: `@FetchData.PageUri`.
+Consider prepending the component type's name when accessing static members, so as to avoid any ambiguity, like so: `@FetchData.PageUri`.
 - There is currently no way to opt-out or modify the behavior of the generator from the user's end.
 This package is intentionally opinionated.
 However, there might be some additions or modifications down the line when additional configuration would be needed.
-As always, don't hesitate to let your thoughts known in the discussions.
+As always, don't hesitate to let your thoughts known in the [discussions](https://github.com/orgs/podNET-Hungary/discussions/4).

 ## Shoutout

 A well-deserved shoutout and thanks goes to [KuraiAndras](https://github.com/KuraiAndras) for [BlazingRoute](https://github.com/KuraiAndras/BlazingRoute), which strongly inspired this package.

 ## Contributing and Support